-Crimes involving moral turpitude are those that involve dishonesty, fraud, deceit, misrepresentation, or deliberate violence.
+A crime of moral turpitude is one that involves dishonesty, fraud, deceit, misrepresentation, or deliberate violence.
 Moral turpitude has been defined as:

 → Anything done knowingly contrary to justice, honesty, principle, or good morals.